drug-design/course/docs/chapters/protein-structure.md

 #### Membrane Model

-A variety of proteins are linked or embedded in the lipid bilayer and play various roles.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/membrane-model-fd2da6e1'><i class='fa fa-play' aria-hidden='true'></i></button>A variety of proteins are linked or embedded in the lipid bilayer and play various roles.
 Altogether, the lipids and the proteins in the membrane are best described by the dynamic system of the "fluid mosaic model" in which the individual lipid and protein molecules are free to diffuse and  interact in the plane of the bilayer.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/protein-structure/12_3_2_0_1.png){: loading=lazy }
 #### Membrane Proteins Types

-Different proteins associate with membranes to various extents.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/membrane-proteins-types-b87433cf'><i class='fa fa-play' aria-hidden='true'></i></button>Different proteins associate with membranes to various extents.
 Peripheral proteins have a fairly shallow penetration of the membrane surface and possess the same structural features as globular proteins.
 Integral proteins penetrate deep into the lipid bilayer; these proteins have special structural features that will be discussed in the following pages.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/protein-structure/12_3_3_0_1.png){: loading=lazy }
 #### Transmembrane Protein Surface

-The transmembrane segment of integral membrane proteins must be stable in the hydrophobic hydrocarbon oil-like interior of the lipid bilayer.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/transmembrane-protein-surface-f8e3ae7d'><i class='fa fa-play' aria-hidden='true'></i></button>The transmembrane segment of integral membrane proteins must be stable in the hydrophobic hydrocarbon oil-like interior of the lipid bilayer.
 As a consequence, most of the amino acid side chains that are on the surface of the transmembrane protein must be non-polar (colored in green in the view).
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer